What are psychedelic assisted therapies?

 In summary

-While psychedelic assisted therapy research is still in early stages, early evidence suggests that psychedelic-assisted therapies have the potential to be safe and effective tools in improving mental health care among targeted clinical population groups in a controlled setting, when other treatment options have not worked.
+While psychedelic assisted therapy research is still in early stages, some evidence suggests that psychedelic-assisted therapies have the potential to be safe and effective tools for improving mental health care among targeted clinical population groups in a controlled setting, when other treatment options have not worked.
 Small sample sizes in controlled clinical settings makes it hard for researchers to be sure that the results would apply to larger, more diverse populations.
-As psychedelic assisted therapies are a relatively recent approach, more research is needed to determine whether the benefits of these treatments last over the longer term.
+Furthermore, ideal study designs for drug treatments are difficult to achieve for trials of psychedelic assisted therapy, because the effects of the drugs mean participants can tell whether they received the drug, or a placebo.
+As psychedelic assisted therapies are a relatively new approach, more research is needed to determine whether the benefits of these treatments last over the longer term.

 Something missing?